mark-h-meng/mark-h-meng.github.io/content/news/250205-tum-course-garching.md

 +++
-title = "My seminar course \"Security of LLMs\" will be opened at both Heilbronn and Garching (Munich) campuses since the summer semester this year -- all TUM students are welcommed to enrol and contribute." date = 2025-02-05
+title = "My seminar course \"Security of LLMs\" will be opened at both Heilbronn and Garching (Munich) campuses since the summer semester this year with the codes IN0014 and INHN0015/INHN4012.
+All TUM students are welcommed to enrol and contribute." date = 2025-02-05

 [extra]